Photo: Bob McLelland

 “This man stuck his neck out pushing for black causes,” Nay said. “”Bob could have lost his job in those days.
 He said it wasn’t right that black kids weren’t being considered.”

 In “Raye of Light,” the recently released book I wrote with Michigan State’s pioneer black quarterback and trailblazing college and NFL coach Jimmy Raye, there is chapter on Charlie Thornhill, who died in 2006, as a member of Michigan State coach Duffy Daugherty’s Underground Railroad.
-Daugherty recruited athletes from the segregated South in a story far more profound than history has accorded him.
+Daugherty recruited athletes from the segregated South.
+Daugherty deserves far more credit than history has accorded him.

 Chapter 10 is titled, “Mad Dog, the Sportswriter and the Myth.”